 The word "science" is derived from the Latin word "scientia," which means knowledge based on demonstrable and reproducible data, according to the Merriam-Webster dictionary.
 True to this definition, science aims for measurable results through testing and analysis, a process known as the scientific method.
 Science is based on fact, not opinion or preferences.
 The process of science is designed to challenge ideas through research.
 One important aspect of the scientific process is that it focuses only on the natural world, according to the University of California, Berkeley.
 Anything that is considered supernatural, or beyond physical reality, does not fit into the definition of science.

 The scientific method

-When conducting research, scientists observe the scientific method to collect measurable, empirical evidence in an experiment related to a hypothesis (often in the form of an if/then statement), the results aiming to support or contradict a theory.
+When conducting research, scientists use the scientific method to collect measurable, empirical evidence in an experiment related to a hypothesis (often in the form of an if/then statement) that is designed to support or contradict a scientific theory.

 - Make an observation or observations.

 - Form a hypothesis — a tentative description of what's been observed, and make predictions based on that hypothesis.